vega/vl-convert/README.md

 $ pip install vl-convert-python
 ```

-UpdThen in Python, import the library, use the `vegalite_to_png` function to convert a Vega-Lite specification string to a PNG image, then write the image to a file.
+Then in Python, import the library, use the `vegalite_to_png` function to convert a Vega-Lite specification string to a PNG image, then write the image to a file.

 ```python
 import vl_convert as vlc